Choosing the right trees for your garden can feel overwhelming and we often leave landscaping in the ‘too hard basket’.

 If you want shade in summer but sun in winter, you’ll want a deciduous tree.
 These trees put on a spectacular colour show in autumn just before dropping their leaves and letting the sun warm your home.
 Ornamental pears, Japanese maples and Red oaks are beautiful deciduous trees.

 Much like how we dress or who we date, the attractiveness of a tree is subjective, so I can only share my personal opinion here.

 Our natives provide gorgeous textures and colours year-round.
 They complement modern-Australian architecture and are low maintenance.
 Eucalytpus mannifera have smooth white trunks and flower in late summer / early autumn.
 Wattles are early spring bloomers adding bursts of yellow to the yard while Bottle brushes and Banksias give pops of red and orange.
 All of these attract native birds and bees adding even more beauty to your mini forest.

 Then there are the show offs!
 Maples take our breath away in autumn with their red, orange and yellow show.
 Ornamental pears also have a colour show plus they flower in spring.
 Magnolias have glossy, dark green leaves and feature exotic looking pink or white flowers.
 And if hot pink or purple flowers in summer are your thing consider a Crepe myrtle.

 5. There’s plenty of help

 If after running through these steps you need another opinion, want to confirm a species for your climate, or need some advice on planting there’s plenty of help.
-Your local arborist, nursery, horticulturalist, or gardener will love helping you grow your mini forest.
+Your local arborist, nursery, horticulturalist, or gardener will love helping you grow your mini forest and advise on the right trees for your garden.
 You can also message me at facebook.com/goldleaftreeservices.